chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
         <i>(tn: My bass teachers were Louis Ochoa and also The Beatles.
 They were the ones who turned me on to the bass, that why they&#8217;re the ones who are the closes to my heart so naturally I treat them as my main influences.
-But for the ones I listen to…� there are so many.
+But for the ones I listen to… there are so many.
 The first albums I bought were The Rembrandts and Anthrax. hahahahaha too distant in terms of genre but thats how broad my taste was back then.
-I was really into Pantera, Metallica, Suicidal Tendencies, Sepultura, Black Sabbath back then…� and at the other end of the spectrum: Bryan Adams, Phil Collins, Gin Blossoms, Counting Crows, Sting, Duran Duran, etc etc etc.)</i>
+I was really into Pantera, Metallica, Suicidal Tendencies, Sepultura, Black Sabbath back then… and at the other end of the spectrum: Bryan Adams, Phil Collins, Gin Blossoms, Counting Crows, Sting, Duran Duran, etc etc etc.)</i>
       </div>
     </blockquote>